Great Basin Highway

 Cruise from Ely to Great Basin National Park for ancient pines, sculpted caverns, and starry nights.

-Las Vegas to Valley of Fire State Park to Caliente
+Las Vegas to Valley of Fire State Park

 Start your journey in Las Vegas, where you can wrap your senses around the dizzying sights and sounds of Nevada’s neon city before lighting out for the desert.
 Burn east on I-15 to Valley of Fire State Park, or take scenic Routes 169 and 167 for a meandering drive past Lake Mead and Gold Butte National Monument as you watch for wild horses.
 Spend a full day in Valley of Fire taking short hikes to Atlatl Rock, Elephant Rock, the Fire Wave and White Domes, and checking out prehistoric petroglyphs etched into sandstone.

 Absorb dramatic desert scenery at a luxurious inn, travel back in time in one of 15 old west cabins, or sleep under the stars and rise early to see red rock aglow in the morning light.